Advance Directive vs. Do Not Resuscitate Order

 - The person you have appointed as an agent.

 After you sign your AD, keep the original in a safe but accessible place.
 Make copies for your agent(s) and make sure you bring or send a copy to the hospital or your doctor’s office to be put on your medical record.
 California also maintains an Advance Directive Registry.
 As an optional additional step, you can pay a minimal fee and file your AD with the Secretary of State.
-The form to do so can be found here.

 Updating your Advance Directive